-Parts Of Gate Valves:
+Parts of Gate Valves:

 Every part of a gate valve is responsible for proper functioning.
 Let’s discuss the parts of the gate valves that make up its structure.

-- Gate: Gate works by ensuring high-end sealing for leaks.
+- Gate: The gate works by ensuring high-end sealing for leaks.
 Gates are mostly either wedge or similar types.
 A knife-type gate is also an example.
 These gates provide enough space for liquid to flow.
 When they are closed by turning the wheel, they block liquid.
 Different structures of gates have different applications.

 - Stem: Stem plays a central role in the gate valve operation.
 It contains a threaded system.
 We lower the gate valve with the help of raising the stem.
 A manual wheel can help relocate the stem.
-A stem can be either rising on non-rising.
+A stem can be either rising or non-rising.
 Rising stems are good for manual handling.
 The non-rising stem is suitable for underground appliances.